Here are the details of maps for north Chesterfield:

 This highly detailed map covers the north of Chesterfield, including Stonegravels and stretching northward to part of Newbold village.

 Features include Midland Railway, Great Central Railway's Chesterfield Loop, Chesterfield Canal, railway wagon works, River Rother, Chesterfield Workhouse, Grammar School, Christ Church, Holy Trinity church (where George Stephenson is buried), Stonegravels area, Brockwell Brick Works, Reservoir Colliery, Wallsend Colliery, Holme Close Colliery, part of Newbold incl Eyre Chapel, Nag's Head pub, Highfield Hall etc.

-The map links up with sheet 25.06 Chesterfield to the south.
+The map links up with sheet 18.14 Whittington Moor to the north, 25.06 Chesterfield to the south.

 The expansion of borough boundaries in the 18902 and early 20th century helped Chesterfield grow northward, towards the village of Newbold and including Stonegravels.
 The map includes some of the area's small collieries and transport interest with two railways and the Chesterfield Canal, but is especially noteworthy as the burial site of the great railway pioneer George Stephenson.